This page helps users quickly get through the documentation.

 Run simulations via command-line interface (CLI)¶

-Advanced users connecting via command line terminal may use our unified queuing system (UQS) supporting multiple clusters/cloud providers or, alternatively, directly use portable batch system (PBS/torque) underneath UQS.
+Advanced users connecting via command line terminal may use our queuing system supporting multiple clusters/cloud providers or, alternatively, directly use portable batch system (PBS/torque) underneath.
 Read more at:

 Extra simulation capabilities¶

 We employ a proprietary JSON-based data convention that supports storing materials, simulations and compute properties in an organized and easy-to-navigate manner.
 It is designed with collaborative access to data in mind and have a flexible permission scheme allowing for complete privacy and wide publicity.
 More at: